 On the Peloponnese you'll find the ancient site of Olympia, the original home of the Olympic Games and the Byzantine monasteries of Mystra, Sparta, Monemvasia (known as the Gibraltar of Greece).

-See Kalavrita with its rack and pinion railway and visit the Argolis region, home to the ancient site of Mycenae & amphitheatre at Epidavros plus many castles and fortresses, dotted around the Peloponnese.
-The beaches around the Peloponnese are some of the most beautiful in Greece.
+See Kalavrita with its rack and pinion railway, head to the mountains to visit tucked-away villages such as Vytina and Dhimitsana, and visit the Argolis region, home to the ancient site of Mycenae & amphitheatre at Epidavros plus many castles and fortresses, dotted around the Peloponnese.
+The unspoilt beaches around the Peloponnese are amongst some of the most beautiful in Greece.

-You also have places of interest such as the Corinth Canal, the Diros Caves,and the mountains of Parnasos, Taigetos and Chelmos.
-There is truly something for everyone.
+Here are places of interest such as the Corinth Canal, the Diros Caves,and the mountains of Parnasos, Taigetos and Chelmos.
+There is truly something for everyone!

 Where to visit